chocoOnEstrogen/choco.rip/content/docs/features/pages.md

 ---
 title: Pages System
-description: Learn how to create and manage dynamic pages using the .page file format
+description: Learn how to create and manage dynamic pages using both .page and .md file formats
 category: features
 order: 4
 icon: fa-solid fa-file-code